 18. Start a second podcast

 Yup, it sounds like a daunting task, but, think about it.
-If someone comes to your new/second show but doesn’t know about the first, you’ll mention it and suddenly get folks listening to the one you’ve been doing all along.
+If someone comes to your new/second podcast but doesn’t know about the first, you’ll mention it and suddenly get folks listening to the one you’ve been doing all along.
 When TASCAM hired me to do a podcast for them, I was sure to ask for this allowance.
 Now, when you listen to “TASCAM Talkback” you will often hear me alluding to the fact that I also host “Now Hear This Entertainment.”

 19. Contact constituents who were mentioned in your podcast